zouyaoji/vue-cesium/website/docs/en-US/vc-config-provider.md

 # VcConfigProvider

-Config Provider is used for providing global configurations, which enables your entire application to access these configurations everywhere
+Config Provider is used for providing global configurations, which enables your entire application to access these configurations everywhere.

 ### Basic usage